COVID-19: travel health notice for all travellers

 Border with Burkina Faso - Avoid all travel

-Avoid all travel to within 30 km of the border with Burkina Faso, due to military operations, terrorism and kidnapping.
+Avoid all travel to within 30 km of the border with Burkina Faso, due to military operations, the threat of terrorism and the risk of kidnapping.

 • Cinkassé